kotakasahara/IBiSA_tools/doc/source/tutorial.rst

   This software is distributed under the terms of the GPL license

   -----------------------------------------------------------------
-  This program is contains some parts of the source code of GROMACS software.
+  This program contains some parts of the source code of GROMACS software.
 Check out http://www.gromacs.org about GROMACS.
   Copyright (c) 1991-2000, University of Groningen, The Netherlands Copyright (c) 2001-2010, The GROMACS development team at